blazium-engine/blazium-docs/tutorials/3d/3d_rendering_limitations.rst

 Color banding
 -------------

-When using the Forward+ or Mobile rendering methods, Godot's 3D engine renders internally in HDR.
+When using the Forward+ or Mobile rendering methods, Blazium's 3D engine renders internally in HDR.
 However, the rendering output will be tonemapped to a low dynamic range so it can be displayed on the screen.
 This can result in visible banding, especially when using untextured materials.
 For performance